-Despite being the 7th largest recipient of foreign direct investment in the world and by far the highest in Latin America, Brazil has the most rigorous corporate compliance system in the region.
+Despite being the seventh-largest recipient of foreign direct investment in the world and by far the highest in Latin America, Brazil has the most rigorous corporate compliance system in the region.
 In fact, Brazil ranks in the top 10 locations worldwide for complexity of doing business.
 To help alleviate the headache of compliance issues and mitigate the risk of corporate wrongdoing, get an entity health check for your company.

 Entity health checks, otherwise known as corporate health checks, are used by both large businesses as well as startups.
 Their practicality is especially prudent in nations where corporate compliance regulation is difficult and convoluted, or where penalties for corporate misconduct are harsh.
 Unfortunately, Brazil qualifies on both of these accounts.
 As figures would suggest, however, Brazil’s appetizing opportunities framed by its tax incentives, growing economy, and low labor costs make it too good an opportunity to miss.
 With the use of corporate health checks, enter the Brazil market without the fear of non-compliance penalties.